-Your money is better put to work in the stock market than in a home, where your ROI is only about one percent – if even that.
+Your money is better put to work in the stock market than in a home, where your ROI is only about one percent – if that.

 In school, life hacking is apparent — many students are tempted to cheat.
 But this doesn’t end at graduation.
 Most people want a simpler way of achieving superior results.

 When dealing with credit, there is no shortcut for improving your score.
 Anyone who tells you otherwise what brand of snake oil they’re selling.
 Cheating the system is pointless.
 It’s just a matter of responsibly paying off your balances month after month.